BlobTheKat/utf-6i/README.md

 ### Performance:

-(On Intel I5 8th gen, Dual-Core, 8GB RAM Laptop, running on (new chromium) Edge Browser ES2020)
+(On Intel I5 8th gen, dual-core, 8GB ram, running on Chromium, ES11)

 ```
 UTF-16: n/a       UTF-6i: 3.1ms/KB (1,000-1,000,000x slower)
   GZip: ~100ms/KB UTF-6i: 3.1ms/KB (30x faster)
 ```

 **Note:** this project was not made to have the best compression rate or best performance.
-The goal was to have an overall low performance overhead while still offering 1.
-Decent compression and 2. fixed block size (always 6bit)
+The goal was to offer a way to encode text into smaller-than-a-byte chunks for whatever you need it for, with reasonable performance.